Loki-Astari/geeky-nextjs/content/posts/Variables.md

 }
 ```

 C++ is a strongly typed language.
-This means that each variable has a specific type that does not change (above that type is **int**).
-The operations that can be performed on an object are dependent on the type of the object and the result of the operation can depend on the types involved.
-C++ has several built in types (listed below) but allows the definition of new user defined types (which will be described in a later article).
-The standard library provides a set of commonly used user defined types (listed below).
+This means each variable has a specific type that does not change (above that type is **int**).
+The operations that can be performed on an object depend on the object's type, and the operation's result can depend on the types involved.
+C++ has several built-in types (listed below) but allows the definition of new user-defined types (which will be described in a later article).
+The standard library provides a set of commonly used container types (listed below).

-Built in Types
+#### Built-in Types
 ```c
 char                    // Represents a character. bool                    // Represents a boolean true/false value.